pvdabeel/prolog/Repository/Overlay/README.md

-## Test case 14 - Use conditional dependency test case
+## Test case 14 - Positive use conditional dependency test case

 This scenario defines the following runtime dependencies for "web"